zhanghao5201/HRVMamba/README.md

-# PoseVMamba
+# HRVMamba
-About the repo for paper: Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation.
+About the repo for paper: HRVMamba: Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation.

 ## **News**
 2025/08/07 Code and model checkpoints are open source.